 Origin of the company name FREE THE TONE

 FREE THE TONE was conceived by Pete and Lynda Cornish based on the desire to “Free the Tone” from noise, interface, and any other impediments to music performance.
-Pete Cornish is known worldwide for his custom products developed for some of the best-known names in the music business, including Jimmy Page, David Gilmore, Paul McCartney, Eric Clapton and Sting.
+Pete Cornish is known worldwide for his custom products developed for some of the best-known names in the music business, including Jimmy Page, David Gilmour, Paul McCartney, Eric Clapton and Sting.
 Lynda has been Pete’s partner for many years.

 About Yukihiro Hayashi